Federvgh/MS3-Tango-Dictionary/README.md

 ## UX

 ## General
-The landing page of the website is the About page, this was done with the idea that people can read what the website is about first.
-On the Dictionary page you can find words and their meaning, I have created and index by letter for it to be easier to search a specific word.
-Once the user is registered and logged in, they can add their own words, edit them or delete them if they choose to.
-The "About" page explains the purpose of the website.
+The landing page of the website is the Dictionary page, there you can see a variety of words and their meaning, I have created and index by letter for it to be easier to search a specific word.
+If a visitor decides to register and logs in, they can add their own words, edit them or delete them if they choose to.
+In the "About" section people can read what is the purpose of the website.

 ## User Stories